 While the items below aren't 100% essential to your cruise packing list, they can seriously enhance your cruise.

 This is, by far, the most fun packing category.
-In the lis below, we’ve included the best of the best “extra” items to buy in preparation for your sailing.
+In the cruise items list below, we've included the best of the best "extra" items to buy in preparation for your sailing.
 To see more of these items, check out our post, 29 Cruise Essentials on Amazon.

-For some of these items, we’ve included links to the best of these suggestions found on Amazon.
+For some of these items, we've included links to our favorites found on Amazon.
 All have been thoroughly tested and get our seal of approval.

 Playing Cards: Gin Rummy has never been more fun than when played listening to the crashing ocean waves.

 Bottle of Wine: Most cruise lines allow you to bring one bottle of wine.
 Don't lick a gift horse in the mouth... or whatever that expression.

 Travel Pillow: Great for the plane ride, but also wonderful in your deck chair.